Your Ad Here

 Transportation Safety Board Report on 1994 Derailment near Hearst

 A southbound freight derailed 8 miles from Hearst due to a broken rail joint.
 The TSB report attributes the derailment to a pre-existing crack in a joint bar, caused by poor track conditions, and exacerbated by a recent set of CN detours.
-The report highlights that the ACR did not normally allow heavy 6-axle locomotives on this northern section, and that the last CN train to detour (and likely other before it) contained 6-axle locomotives in the consist.
+The report highlights that the ACR did not normally allow heavy 6-axle locomotives on this northern section, and that the last CN train to detour (and likely others before it) contained 6-axle locomotives in the consist.
 Poor track conditions and increased wear by the heavy CN engines are blamed for the derailment.

 Michipicoten Subdivision Notes